 - The cord wraps around the baby’s neck

-During delivery, umbilical cord compression generally occurs because of cord prolapse.
-Umbilical cord prolapse is a situation when the cord enters the birth canal before the baby and becomes stuck between the baby and the walls of the birth canal.
+- The cord enters the birth canal before the baby and becomes stuck between the baby and the walls of the birth canal, also known as cord prolapse

-If your child suffered birth injuries related to a compressed umbilical cord, you may be eligible to recover compensation by holding the doctor or hospital liable.
+If your child suffered birth injuries related to an umbilical cord problem, you may be eligible to recover compensation by holding the doctor or hospital liable.
 The doctor and medical team who monitored your baby’s health and process during labor and delivery have a duty to watch for signs of umbilical cord compression and other issues, and take action to prevent injuries.

 You may have a valid medical malpractice birth injury case if your child sustained brain injuries because of the doctor or staff: